 As the executive leader of a law firm, we know you’ll never underestimate the value of time.
-A technology might be able to make your files more accessible or increase download speeds from the cloud.
+A technology investment might be able to make your files more accessible or increase download speeds from the cloud.
 It could protect you from server downtime or help your litigation support team search files faster.
-Whatever the technology implementation may be, asking your technology leader how much time it will save your lawyers or other team members is a great way to identify ROI upfront.
-For best practice, actually measure the time savings of the technology investment.
+Whatever the technology implementation may be, asking your law firm’s technology leader how much time it will save your lawyers or other team members is a great way to identify ROI upfront.
+For best practice, use time-tracking to actually measure the time savings of the technology investment.
 That way, if a partner or member from the executive committee questions the value of that technology, you and your technology leader have data to back you up.

 4. How much money will it save us?

 Of equal importance is whether or not it will save your law firm money, and if so, when.
 Technology always costs money, especially if you are doing a firm-wide implementation.
-You’ll want to know the cost versus benefit upfront, but you’re also asking your technology leader if it will save the firm money in the long term, and if so, how much money over how long of a term.
+You’ll want to know the cost versus benefit upfront.
+But you’re also asking your information technology leader if it will save the firm money in the long term, and if so, how much money over how long of a term.
 With efficiency at top value at law firms, time is money for your lawyers, so be sure to include any time they save in your cost analysis.

 5. When would you anticipate seeing ROI? or How long can I expect it to be before we see ROI on this technology?

 Some ROI might be evident immediately, but most often it will take some time before the effects of the technology implementation are realized.
-Asking this question simply gets you and your technology leader on the same page and may give you an outline of the project timeline as well.
+Asking this question simply gets you and your CTO or IT Director on the same page and may give you an outline of the project timeline as well.
 By gaining at least a vague picture of the kind of ROI your technology leader expects, you are able to make a more informed decision.
-Agreeing on a timeline for results has the added of benefit of being able to set expectations for the whole executive committee, and if necessary, gives you a message to communicate to lawyers who might complain that it seems like a waste of money.
+Agreeing on a timeline for results has the added benefit of being able to set expectations for the whole executive committee, and if necessary, gives you a message to communicate to lawyers who might complain that it seems like a waste of money.

 6. What’s the risk associated with this technology implementation?